ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 Each art has a list of spells—its art spells—that you gain at the shaman levels noted in the art description.
 Once you gain an art spell, you always have it prepared, and it doesn‘t count against the number of spells you can prepare each day.
-If you have an art spell that doesn‘t appear on the priest spell list, the spell is nonetheless a shaman spell for you.
+If you have an art spell that doesn‘t appear on the shaman spell list, the spell is nonetheless a shaman spell for you.

 #### Channel Elements
 At 2nd level, you gain the ability to channel elemental energy directly, using that energy to fuel